Unidentified-Coder/Coding-Projects/README.md

       - Desktop Cleaner (File-Organiser)
       - Password Generator

+  - Frontend Development
       - Smart Traffic Light System (STLS) - Python and Tkinter
             - Image processing to alow a constant flow of traffic as well as changing the green light timer dependant on the amount of vehicles standstill
       - Basketball Counter Website - HTML CSS Javascript
             - A simple user interface to count the amount of buckets scored in a team as well the fouls, the period and the time remaining
       - Black Jack Game - HTML CSS Javascript
             - A User friendly Black jack game that generates random cards.
 Game ends when a user has black jack or when all user have been eliminated.